Cpgeragh/Emerging-Technologies/README.md

 # Emerging-Technologies

-- Hello from Lab Group A
+- Hello from Lab Group A.